sedouard/resume/readme.md

-# Building Your Resume Like a Bauss with CI
+# Building Your Resume Like a Boss with CI

 ![BuildStatus](https://travis-ci.org/sedouard/resume.svg?branch=master)